Skip to content

 DEMammographie

-Mammography is low-dose X-ray imaging of the breast (effective dose roughly 0.4 mSv per bilateral two-view study) and is the only modality with randomised-trial evidence for reducing breast-cancer mortality.
-The 2024 USPSTF recommendation (Grade B) advises biennial screening for women aged 40–74, lowered from age 50, citing CISNET modelling that earlier initiation reduces mortality and narrows racial disparities.
-Evidence for screening women aged 75 and older, and for supplemental ultrasound or MRI in dense breasts (BI-RADS C/D), remains Grade I (insufficient).
-The German Mammographie-Screening-Programm offers biennial screening to women aged 50–75 (the upper limit was raised from 69 to 75 on 1 July 2024 following a G-BA/IQWiG benefit assessment).
-Harms include false positives, overdiagnosis (particularly DCIS) and radiation-induced cancer at very low absolute risk.
+Mammography is a low-dose X-ray image of the breast (an effective dose of roughly 0.4 mSv per two-view, both-sides study).
+It is the only method with randomized-trial evidence for cutting breast-cancer deaths, which is why you may be invited to screen regularly.
+The 2024 USPSTF recommendation (Grade B) advises screening every two years for women aged 40 to 74.
+That lowered the start age from 50, citing CISNET modeling that earlier screening cuts deaths and narrows racial disparities.
+For women 75 and older, and for added ultrasound or MRI in dense breasts (BI-RADS C/D), the evidence stays Grade I (insufficient).
+The German Mammographie-Screening-Programm offers two-yearly screening to women aged 50 to 75.
+(The upper limit rose from 69 to 75 on 1 July 2024, after a G-BA/IQWiG benefit assessment.)
+The harms include false positives, overdiagnosis (especially DCIS), and radiation-induced cancer, at very low absolute risk.

 Sources